mitexleo/fediroma/docs/docs/installation/migrating_from_source_otp_en.md

 ```

 ## Setting up a system service
-OTP releases have different service files than from-source installs so they need to be copied over again.
+OTP releases have different service files than from-source installs, so they need to be copied over again.

-**Warning:** The service files assume akkoma user's home directory is `/opt/akkoma`, please make sure all paths fit your installation.
+**Warning:** The service files assume Akkoma user's home directory is `/opt/akkoma`, please make sure all paths fit your installation.

 === "Alpine"
     ```sh